The Best Irish Bars in New Orleans

 The atmosphere in this place is imported directly from the Emerald Isle -- any Irishman would feel right at home here.
 Plus, this spot is one of the few Irish pubs in the city with reliably solid live music, sometimes Irish, but also folk, blues, and, of course, jazz (this is still New Orleans, after all).
 And best of all, there’s no cover charge.

 Right across from the famous French Market, you’ll find Molly’s, one of the finest Irish dives in the Quarter, if not the city.
 Always busy but never fussy, Molly's is a place where you’re bound to run into a character or 10, likely tossing back shots of Jameson.
 Even when the atmosphere gets hairy -- on weekends, or during busy French Quarter times (Mardi Gras, French Quarter Festival, Halloween, etc.) -- the bartenders remain cool, friendly, and attentive.
-You’ll also find l’enfant terrible -- one of the best pop-up restaurants in New Orleans, hands down -- here.
+You’ll also find Bird by Bird, a former taqueria pop-up now hawking quality Indian treats like fresh naan and mattar paneer.
+And if this Molly’s is too crowded, there’s always the second location over on Toulouse.

 While it may proclaim itself "The best f**king Irish Bar in the World," Ryan’s is really more of a dive/sports bar where you can, among other things, catch NHL games, should you -- for some strange reason -- be a hockey fan in New Orleans (remember the New Orleans Brass?).
 It may not quite do the banner justice as a genuine Irish pub, but it’s still a fun place to hang out on Decatur, sans the "boobs-for-beads" vibe endemic to some of the nearby tourist traps.
 All in all, it's a great place to wind down with a pint if you’ve been walking the Quarter all day.